 The Company's interest rate risk arises from long-term borrowings.
 Borrowings issued at variable rates expose the Company to cash flow interest rate risk.
+Borrowings at fixed rates expose the Company to fair value interest rate risk.
+All borrowings are issued at variable rates.

-At 31 December 2018, if Interest rates on Euro-denominated borrowings had been 0,5% (2017: 0,5%) higher/lower with all other variables held constant, post-tax profit for the year would have been €82.447 (2017: €49.349) lower/higher, mainly as a result of higher/lower interest expense on floating rate borrowings.
+At 31 December 2018, if interest rates on Euro-denominated borrowings had been 0,5% higher/lower with all other variables held constant, post-tax profit for the period ended 31 December 2018 would have been €357.074 (2017: €162.253) lower/higher, mainly as a result of higher/lower interest expense on floating rate borrowings.